Configuration options reference

-The first Container ("Basic") holds the basic connectivity details that are required to connect to your VoIP infrastructure.
+The first container ("Basic") holds the basic connectivity details that are required to connect to your SIP Server.
 This container has at least one connection (Connectivity) element with the following attributes:

 When using an SRV record for the server parameter, note the following:

 - Do not specify the port in the server URI.

 - Genesys Softphone does not take into account the weight field of an SRV record.

 - You cannot combine IPv4 and IPv6 for a single FQDN.

 - The maximum number of targets (SRV records) per service is 20.

 - You can only specify SRV records in the server parameter of the Connectivity element.
 You cannot use SRV records for the mailbox section or the vq_report_collector setting.